JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

   </body>
 </html>
 ```

-The relevant elements are the `div` with its `class` set to `"buttons-wrapper"` and also the `div` elements inside it with their `class` set to `"button"`.
-Notice that the three buttons are nested inside the buttons-wrapper.
+One relevant element in the code above is the `div` with its `class` attribute set to `"buttons-wrapper"`.
+This is the flex container.
+The other relevant elements are those nested inside the flex container.
+Those are the `div` elements with their `class` attribute set to `"button"`.
 Here is how the example looks in the browser:

 ![](images/flexbox_one_photo.png)